Advocacy and Outreach

 Looping Efforts:

-Long Beach Civic Center:
+Long Beach Civic Center

 Ever decided to not go to a City of Long Beach public meeting because you knew you wouldn’t be able to hear?
 As soon as the new Civic Center project is finished, that will no longer be a problem.
 The City has adopted an Administrative Regulation that states that permanent hearing loops will be installed in rooms that are 500 sq. ft or larger, have amplified sound and are intended to be used as public meeting space!